zzap/docs-dangit/README.md

 ### WP-CLI

-We use wp cli cmd-dump to export all commands (including the examples) in a giant JSON file which is stored in the GitHub repo.
-GitHub action is doing this automatically once a day at 6AM.
+We use [`wp cli cmd-dump`](https://github.com/wp-cli/wp-cli/blob/main/php/commands/src/CLI_Command.php#L543) to export all commands in a giant JSON file which is stored in the GitHub repo.
+[GitHub action](https://github.com/zzap/docs_dangit-the-beast/blob/main/.github/workflows/update-wp-cli-commands.yml) is doing this automatically once a day at 6AM.

 URL: https://github.com/wp-cli/handbook/tree/main/commands